-During the credentialing process and prior to Amerigroup executing a Provider Agreement with a provider seeking Medicaid reimbursement for CHOICES, Amerigroup is required to verify the provider is compliant with the HCBS Settings Rule detailed in 42 C.F.R. § 441.301(c)(4)-(5).
-Providers are required to indicate their level of compliance with the HCBS Settings Rule by completing a provider self-assessment issued by Amerigroup.
-Once a provider has returned their self-assessment indicating their full compliance with the HCBS Settings Rule, Amerigroup will verify provider compliance during the credentialing process prior to executing an agreement with a provider and during recredentialing.
-If a provider is not compliant with the HCBS Settings Rule, Amerigroup cannot contract with the HCBS Settings Rule, Amerigroup will require the provider to complete a corrective action plan detailing action steps and timelines to remedy any noncompliance.
+During the credentialing process and prior to Wellpoint executing a Provider Agreement with a provider seeking Medicaid reimbursement for CHOICES, Wellpoint is required to verify the provider is compliant with the HCBS Settings Rule detailed in 42 C.F.R. § 441.301(c)(4)-(5).
+Providers are required to indicate their level of compliance with the HCBS Settings Rule by completing a provider self-assessment issued by Wellpoint.
+Once a provider has returned their self-assessment indicating their full compliance with the HCBS Settings Rule, Wellpoint will verify provider compliance during the credentialing process prior to executing an agreement with a provider and during recredentialing.
+If a provider is not compliant with the HCBS Settings Rule, Wellpoint cannot contract with the provider.
+If at any time a previously compliant provider is deemed to be out of compliance with the HCBS Settings Rule, Wellpoint will require the provider to complete a corrective action plan detailing action steps and timelines to remedy any noncompliance.
 If a provider does not follow the corrective action plan, or if the provider determines it is unwilling or unable to continue compliance with the HCBS Settings Rule, such provider will be terminated from the CHOICES network and any currently served members receiving HCBS will be transferred to a compliant provider.

-Amerigroup will utilize our HCBS settings audit tool to verify compliance with the Settings Rule.
-Amerigroup will complete annual HCBS settings audits that include evaluating physical location, policies procedures and other written documentation, employee training and sampling employee files.
+Wellpoint will utilize our HCBS settings audit tool to verify compliance with the Settings Rule.
+Wellpoint will complete annual HCBS settings audits that include evaluating physical location, policies procedures and other written documentation, employee training and sampling employee files.
 In addition, in accordance with the TennCare CRA, we will conduct ongoing provider education training and technical assistance on the HCBS Settings Rule as deemed necessary by TennCare.

-The Amerigroup Settings Compliance Committee for CHOICES will review referrals provided from the care coordinator leadership and, as part of their review, they will complete the following:
+The Wellpoint Settings Compliance Committee for CHOICES will review referrals provided from the care coordinator leadership and, as part of their review, they will complete the following:

-• Reviewing any proposed or emergency right restrictions and restraints included and not included in a Behavioral Support Plan (BSP), PCSP or POC for potential human rights violations and ensuring informed consent of any restriction.
+- Reviewing any proposed or emergency right restrictions and restraints included and not included in a Behavioral Support Plan (BSP), PCSP or POC for potential human rights violations and ensuring informed consent of any restriction. - Provide input for any modifications to member's rights when the member resides in a provider owned or controlled residential setting prior to modification being included in member's person-centered support plan. - Review potential violations to HCBS Settings Rules in instances in which a member is living in an unlicensed setting or licensed setting other than those covered in benefits for CHOICES members that may be in violation of HCBS Settings Rules and make recommendations for coming into compliance with HCBS Settings rules.

-- Provide input for any modifications to member's rights when the member resides in a provider owned or controlled residential setting prior to modification being included in member's person-centered support plan. - Review potential violations to HCBS Settings Rules in instances in which a member is living in an unlicensed setting or licensed setting other than those covered in benefits for CHOICES members that may be in violation of HCBS Settings Rules and make recommendations for coming into compliance with HCBS Settings rules. - Review of the number of psychotropic medications being prescribed including use of PRN psychotropic medication. - Reviewing and make recommendations regarding complaints received pertaining to potential human rights violations. - Ensuring that proposed restriction is the least restrictive viable alternative and is not excessive. - Ensuring that proposed restriction is not for staff convenience.
+- Review of the number of psychotropic medications being prescribed including use of PRN psychotropic medication. - Reviewing and make recommendations regarding complaints received pertaining to potential human rights violations. - Ensuring that proposed restriction is the least restrictive viable alternative and is not excessive. - Ensuring that proposed restriction is not for staff convenience.